raahulalex/credit-card-fraud-detection-sql-analysis/README.md

 - Amount-band analysis helps identify transaction ranges with relatively higher fraud concentration.

 ## Files
+- `fraud_analysis_database_creation_queries.sql` → SQL queries used for the database creation in the project
 - `fraud_analysis_queries.sql` → SQL queries used in the project
 - `README.md` → project summary and findings